AdaCore/learn/content/courses/ada-idioms/chapters/inheritance_idioms.rst

 - Whether the child type is visibly derived will vary with the :ref:`inheritance idiom <Ada_Idioms_Implementation_Inheritance>` solution.

-To avoid unnecessary code duplication, the two idiom solutions use the same parent type, declared as a simple tagged private type.
+To avoid unnecessary code duplication, examples for the two idiom solutions use the same parent type, declared as a simple tagged private type.
 The parent type could itself be derived from some other tagged type, but that changes nothing conceptually significant.
 The parent type is declared in package :ada:`P`, as
 follows: